AkashV89/Tutedude-Python-Programing-Task-1-module-2/README.md

 # Tutedude-Python-Programing-Task-1-module-2

-# Do Simple mathamatic calculation
+# Do Simple mathematical calculation

-# Step 1: Take two numbers as input from the user
+# Take two numbers as input from the user

 num1 = float(input("Enter the first number: "))